img

 00:00

 Krishna is presenting a very pragmatic point of view.
-To be able to deal with any vent, process or development with mastery, one must have full knowledge of it.
+To be able to deal with any event, process or development with mastery, one must have full knowledge of it.
 It is knowledge alone that shapes and determines one’s ability to handle life.

 The beginning of all beings, including humans, upon earth is unknown.
 We only know they are.
 Wherefrom has each come, what was it prior to its birth, is not within our knowledge.
 What will follow death is also equally unknowable.